 In 2022, the gradual loosening up of community quarantine restrictions as the number of daily infections steadily declined allowed MEC to resume its operations and generate substantially-improved revenues thereby enabling the company to trim down its net loss to near break-even level.
+Despite its positive operational and financial recovery last year, MEC's cash balance and retained earnings position did not yet reach sufficient levels to enable it to start paying dividends then.
 MEC's non-payment of dividends in the years 2020 through 2022 resulted in the Corporation's incurring net losses during these three years.